-You may not have heard of JCV for quite some time, but this Japanese technology company is making a comeback with its latest flagship headphone, the JVC HA-SZ2000.
-The JVC HA-SZ2000 is mostly describe as a bass monster primarily because it’s specifically designed to produce hard, heart-pounding bass.
+The JVC HA-SZ2000 is specifically designed to produce hard, heart-pounding bass.
 A summary of its bass capacity is listed below:

 It still has the signature sound of Beats that is great when it comes to heart-thumping bass, but it’s more controlled so it doesn’t overpower the other details.
 It’s more balanced and can reproduce decent tremble frequencies.
-However, it’s not exactly the kind of headphone you would like if you’re a classic music fan or a musical detail-Nazi.
-Considering its price, the sound is competitive but not stellar.
+However, it’s not exactly the kind of headphone you would like if you’re a classical music fan or a musical detail-Nazi. the The sound is fairly competitive but not stellar.

-Travelers who are constantly bugged by the noise of the aircraft engine will love the Bose QC25.
-It’s the best noise-cancelling headphones that are currently on the market.
+Bose QC25 is a high-quality headphone designed especially for travelers who are looking for a reliable noise-cancelling headphone.
+It’s arguably one of the best noise-cancelling headphones that are currently on the market.
 As usual, I’ll give you a quick summary of its design, sound quality, and its other features.